 legal penalties for driving without a license

 Driving without a license can get you in trouble, not only with your state licensing authority, but also with the criminal courts system.
-If you live in Colorado and are caught driving with a suspended license, you could get a mandatory 5 days in jail (PDF) in addition to a fine of $50 to $500.
-And if you're convicted of committing additional moving violations while under suspension, you could have an additional year tacked onto your sentence.
+If you live in Colorado and are caught driving with a suspended license, you could face jail time in addition to a fine up to $500.
+You could also have an additional year tacked onto your license suspension.

 Regardless of which state you live in, and this probably goes without saying, driving without a license is never a good idea.
 The legal ramifications are usually costly and severe.